ofuchia/threads/README.md

 --@lovelace:OS-threadfun2$
 ```

-The name of your program must be `sudokuvalidator.c` or `.cpp`.
+The name of your will be `sudokuvalidator.c` or `.cpp`.

 ---

-## Makefile (10 points)
+## Makefile
-Develop a Makefile that is capable of building all four of your programs with just a single `make` command.
+A Makefile that is capable of building all four of your programs with just a single `make` command.
 Also include a `clean` target to remove all executables and object files.

----

-## Documentation (10 points)
-Make sure each of your programs are well documented.
-Follow the documentation standard as posted on Online.